rudym/rudym.github.io/README.md

 ## [rudym.github.io](http://rudym.github.io/) engine pages

-Nice engine to build your pages.
+Nice engine to build your GitHub hosted pages.

 Just make your changes and then enter from your terminal
 ```